apache/systemds/devdocs/deep-learning.md

 TODO: Map the NumPy tensor calls to DML expressions.

-## Representing images in SystemML
+## Representing images in SystemDS

 The images are assumed to be stored NCHW format, where N = batch size, C = #channels, H = height of image and W = width of image.
 Hence, the images are internally represented as a matrix with dimension (N, C * H * W).